ULHPC/tutorials/advanced/Python/README.md

 ### Get all the scripts

-Clone UL HPC python tutorial under your home directory on **Iris** cluster.
+Clone the UL HPC python tutorial under your home directory on the **Iris** cluster.
 If you have cloned it before, simply run `git pull` to update it to the latest version.

 ```
 (laptop)$> ssh iris-cluster